upleveled/react-graphql-clients-servers-examples/lesson-graphql-client-query/README.md

 ## Query data

-First, create a repository on GitHub, clone it and `cd` into the directory.
+First, create a repository on GitHub (let's base the name on the upcoming exercise.
+How about something like `graphql-github-profile`?), clone it and `cd` into the directory.

 Then create a new React app with `yarn create react-app .` and install [the ESLint config](https://github.com/upleveled/eslint-config-upleveled/)